tpvasconcelos/dotfiles/README.md

 ## Steps

 ### Install Xcode and Command Line Developer Tools
-1. Download Xcode from the App Store, and run the following commands from the Terminal app:
+1. Start by downloading Xcode from the App Store.
+Once this download is complete, run the following shell commands from the Terminal app.
-1. Make sure `xcode-select` is pointing to the correct active developer directory
+1. Here, we will install the Command Line Developer Tools.
+Note that the first command ensures `xcode-select` is pointing to the correct (active) developer directory.
+Follow the installation steps that will open in a user interface dialog.
     ```shell script
     sudo xcode-select --switch /Applications/Xcode.app/Contents/Developer
-    ```
-1. Install the command line developer tools (this will open a user interface dialog)
-    ```shell script
     xcode-select --install
     ```
-1. Accept Xcode and SDK license agreements
+1. As a final step, you'll need to accept the Xcode and SDK license agreements.
+The second command will also install any missing packages.
     ```shell script
     sudo xcodebuild -license accept
-    ```
-1. Install extra packages
-    ```shell script
     sudo xcodebuild -runFirstLaunch
     ```
-1. Update everything. **Note that, if needed, this command will automatically restart your machine!**
+1. This command will install all pending software updates for your machine. **Note that, if needed, this command will automatically restart your machine!**
     ```shell script
     sudo softwareupdate --install --all --verbose --force --restart
     ```